 - 1. Workforce development initiatives will increase the numbers of adults 25 years and older enrolling for additional education and learning. - 2.
 The College will continue to serve significant numbers of underprepared students, especially older students who are re-entering formal education after an extended absence. - 3.
 The College will continue to enroll first-generation college students which will require student engagement for student retention and success. - 4.
-The total minority population in the state is approximately 18.8%.
-Currently the population is predominantly African American; however, the number of Latino and Asian students is expected to grow. - 5.
-Enrollment of women will continue to outnumber men.
+Enrollment of women will continue to outnumber men. - 5.
+The number of students with disabilities will continue to grow. - 6.
+The size of local public school graduating classes may decline over the next five years especially in the rural counties.

-- 6. The number of students with disabilities will continue to grow. - 7.
-The size of local public school graduating classes will remain stable for the next five years. - 8.
-Students will require more flexible, alternative delivery classes and support services. - 9.
-The College will seek and support a diverse student body. - 10.
+- 7. Students will require more flexible, alternative delivery classes and support services. - 8.
 The number of veterans enrolled in the College will continue to grow.